 06/22/2022

-The first project advisory committee meeting occurred on June 22, 2022, to review the project scope and ensure that the project would meet the Town’s needs.
+The first project advisory committee meeting provided a review of the project scope to ensure that the project would meet the Town’s needs.

-NVCOG Existing Conditions Presentation Slides February 18, 2025 – View presentation slides from the public meeting held on February 18, 2025.
-The slides present the current conditions assessment and outline the next steps as the project moves into evaluating future conditions and recommendations.
+Existing Conditions Presentation Slides February 18, 2025 – View presentation slides from the public meeting held on February 18, 2025.
+The slides present the current conditions assessment and outline the next steps as the project moves into evaluating future condition

 Photo Gallery